canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 ## Output the card error ##
 ### The problem

-As someone types a card number, lets show the user a warning message about what they need to enter for the card number.
+As someone types a card number, let’s show the user a warning message about what they need to enter for the card number.
 It should go away if the card number is 16 characters.